rpede/SecureSoftwareDevelopment/assignments/authorization.md

 It should be possible to start the application just by cloning the repository and running `docker compose up`.
+Or if you use the starter project with `dotnet run`.

 `README.md` should contain an example of interacting with the API.